-1 actual seriousness of the crime or the assault that it's 2 actually talking about.
-And, I think it's that glibness 3 that we see so often.
-4 And, again, I think that's to suggest 5 it's reflective of the dehumanization that I talked about 6 earlier in my testimony.
-And, I think if you had 7 Indigenous people at senior editorial positions, it would 8 be very I think you're never going to totally eliminate 9 headlines like that, but it will be much harder for 10 headlines like that to get into print.
-And, certainly, 11 there were apologies afterward but, as we know in Canada, 12 we apologize for a lot, and maybe it might be worth 13 considering how we do things in advance so we don't have to 14 apologize for them later on.
+And, again, I think that's to suggest --4 it's reflective of the dehumanization that I talked about 5 6 earlier in my testimony.
+And, I think if you had Indigenous people at senior editorial positions, it would 7 be very -- I think you're never going to totally eliminate 8 9 headlines like that, but it will be much harder for headlines like that to get into print.
+And, certainly, 10 there were apologies afterward but, as we know in Canada, 11 we apologize for a lot, and maybe it might be worth 12 considering how we do things in advance so we don't have to 13 apologize for them later on.
+14

 15 MS. KRYSTYN ORDYNIEC: Thank you very much 16 for your time.

-17 MS. CHRISTA BIG CANOE: Thank you, Ms. 18 Ordyniec.
-Next, we will invite up Native Women's 19 Association of Canada, Virginia Lomax.
-Ms. Lomax will have 20 seven-and-a-half minutes.
-21 CROSS EXAMINATION BY MS. VIRGINIA LOMAX: 22 MS. VIRGINIA LOMAX: So, my name is Virginia 23 Lomax.
-I am legal counsel to the Native Women's 24 Association of Canada.
-And, first, I'd like to acknowledge 25 all of the sacred spirits who are with us today,
+MS. CHRISTA BIG CANOE: Thank you, Ms. Ordyniec.
+Next, we will invite up Native Women's Association of Canada, Virginia Lomax.
+Ms. Lomax will have seven-and-a-half minutes.

+21 --- CROSS EXAMINATION BY MS. VIRGINIA LOMAX:

-1 particularly those of our grandmothers, our mothers, our 2 aunties and our sisters.
-3 And, I'll get right into my questions for 4 you, Mr. Wente.
-You testified today about media reducing 5 nations to iconographic characters; is that correct?
-6 MR. JESSE WENTE: Yes.
-7 MS. VIRGINIA LOMAX: Would you agree with 8 the statement that representing Indigenous women and girls 9 simply as "prostitute" or "drug addict" in headlines rather 10 than using their name or using only mug shots as photos are 11 examples of reducing Indigenous women's identities to 12 negative or stereotypical iconographic characters that feed 13 into a racist public narrative?
-14 MR. JESSE WENTE: Yes, I would.
-15 MS. VIRGINIA LOMAX: And, would you agree 16 that it is unethical to engage in racist reporting?
-17 MR. JESSE WENTE: Yes.
-18 MS. VIRGINIA LOMAX: And, would you agree, 19 then, that it is unethical for reporters to refer to 20 Indigenous women as "prostitute" or "drug addict" instead 21 of using their names or to use only mug shots as their 22 photos?
+MS. VIRGINIA LOMAX: So, my name is Virginia Lomax.
+I am legal counsel to the Native Women's Association of Canada.
+And, first, I'd like to acknowledge all of the sacred spirits who are with us today, particularly those of our grandmothers, our mothers, our 1 aunties and our sisters.
+2 And, I'll get right into my questions for 3 you, Mr. Wente.
+You testified today about media reducing 4 nations to iconographic characters; is that correct?
+5 6 MR. JESSE WENTE: Yes.
+7 MS. VIRGINIA LOMAX: Would you agree with the statement that representing Indigenous women and girls 8 9 simply as "prostitute" or "drug addict" in headlines rather

+10 than using their name or using only mug shots as photos are 11 examples of reducing Indigenous women's identities to 12 negative or stereotypical iconographic characters that feed 13 into a racist public narrative?

+MR. JESSE WENTE: Yes, I would.

+MS. VIRGINIA LOMAX: And, would you agree

+that it is unethical to engage in racist reporting?

+MR. JESSE WENTE: Yes.

+MS. VIRGINIA LOMAX: And, would you agree,

+then, that it is unethical for reporters to refer to

+Indigenous women as "prostitute" or "drug addict" instead

+21 of using their names or to use only mug shots as their 22 photos?

 23 MR. JESSE WENTE: Yes.

-24 MS. VIRGINIA LOMAX: And, would you agree 25 that it is an important recommendation to this Inquiry to
+24 MS. VIRGINIA LOMAX: And, would you agree

+25 that it is an important recommendation to this Inquiry to

+PANEL Cr-Ex(Lomax)